 If unsightly teeth are spoiling your smile, crowns can offer a neat, natural-coloured cover up.
 Sometimes known as ‘caps’, they fit completely over a whole tooth, concealing defects caused by chips, decay, discolouration or large fillings.
-Crowns are made from a variety of materials including metal, porcelain or resin.
+Crowns are made from a variety of materials including gold and silver metal, porcelain or resin.

 What are the benefits of having a crown?